 Within the PJM footprint, states may have additional demand response programs as part of a Renewable Portfolio Standard (RPS) or a separate program.
-Indiana, Ohio, Pennsylvania and North Carolina include demand response in their RPS.
+Indiana, Ohio, Pennsylvania (e.g. Pennsylvania ACT 129 Utility Program) and North Carolina include demand response in their RPS.
 If demand response is dispatched by a state run program, the demand response resources are ineligible to receive payments from PJM during the state dispatch.